PVermeer/dexie-addon-suite-monorepo/packages/dexie-rxjs-addon/README.md

 function dexieRxjs(db: Dexie): void;
 ```

 Also exports some other classes and types to support further extension.
-See declaration or source.
+See typescript declaration or source.

 ---